chatid/chatid-mdwiki/chatbar/retailer-implementation.md

 *Reference*: [mapProduct](public-api-reference.md#mapProduct),
 [addCTA](public-api-reference.md#addCTA)

+**NOTE:** Product mapping will only work *after* ChatID has configured your embed code and only for mapping ChatID-enabled brands.

-**NOTE:** This snippet should be placed across all PDPs, even if they feature vendors that are not yet ChatID-enabled.
-CTAs will simply not display for disabled vendors.
+**NOTE:** This snippet should be placed across all PDPs.
+For pages that feature vendors that are not yet ChatID-enabled, CTAs will simply not display.

 #### Confirmation Page